haiderarbaz/web-dev-tortoise-edition/day-14/DAY-14.md

 ---

-**Built with the Tortoise approach 🐢 - Master the fundamentals, one property at a time, Learning by doing**
+**Built with the Tortoise approach 🐢, Learn by doing, mastering each fundamental property one step at a time.**